bjss-data-academy/data-engineering-fundamentals/star-schema.md

 As dates are so common, they are often _shared_ across many separate facts.
 If we use _the same_ date dimension table to power all facts, this dimension is said to be [_conformed_](https://www.kimballgroup.com/data-warehouse-business-intelligence-resources/kimball-techniques/dimensional-modeling-techniques/conformed-dimension/).

 Conformed dimensions simplify queries so they work over the same ranges across different facts.

+Any dimension that is shared across multiple facts can be conformed.

 ## Slowly changing dimensions and Kimball type